Into the Mist

 She gathered some twigs and sticks and thicker branches to go with the logs and carried them by the armful into her inner sanctuary, as she was beginning to think of the little room, until the wire basket by the hearth was overflowing and more was stacked on the floor beside it.

-After making sure the flue was open, which took some doing—the original recess for the fireplace had been filled with a cast-iron insert, and she had to yank hard and then kick the rod to get the damper to budge—she stacked twigs and sticks under and on top of one of the packaged logs, and lit the paper around it.
+After making sure the flue was open, which took some doing—the original recess for the fireplace had been filled with a cast-iron insert, and she had to yank hard to get the damper to budge—she stacked twigs and sticks under and on top of one of the packaged logs, and lit the paper around it.

 It took a few minutes to get it burning, but soon with a few bigger pieces of wood added, she had a crackling blaze going.
 There was a black cloud of smoke at first, and she was glad she had left the doors open.
 But finally it died down and the fireplace began to draw properly.
 After a bit she was able to close up the house again.
 The only fear she had was that someone would see or smell the smoke.
 But maybe the house was isolated enough that it wouldn’t be detected.